fakeneuron/CalenBooker/README.md

        - `Privacy.js`: Static Privacy Policy page (`/privacy`) with standard data handling info, styled in Kawaii theme, linked from footer and signup form.
        - `Support.js`: Static Support page (`/support`) with contact info (placeholder email) and FAQ, styled in Kawaii theme, linked from footer.
        - `About.js`: Static About page (`/about`) with mission and team placeholder, styled in Kawaii theme, linked from footer.
+       - `NotFound.js`: Static 404 error page with a cute Kawaii design and back-to-home button, displayed for unmatched routes.
      - `frontend/src/components/`:
        - `Navbar.js`: Navigation bar for authenticated (logged-in) users only, displayed via `App.js` conditional rendering (`{session && <Navbar />}`).
 Fixed at the top with content scrolling beneath, features a hamburger menu on mobile collapsing "Home" and "Book Appointment" links, and a Kawaii-styled user icon dropdown (hover/click) with "Business Profile" and "Logout" options.
 "Home" links to `/dashboard`, "Book Appointment" to `/appointment-scheduler`.
 Redirects to `/` on logout.
 Public pages rely on `Home.js` for navigation, with no navbar for unauthenticated users, preserving a clean landing page focus.
        - `AppointmentsTable.js`: Reusable table displaying user’s appointments with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").